ohdsi-studies/MethodsLibraryPleEvaluation/README.md

 	* ```cdmDatabaseSchema``` should specify the schema name where your patient-level data in OMOP CDM format resides.
 Note that for SQL Server, this should include both the database and schema name, for example 'cdm_data.dbo'.

-	* ```oracleTempSchema``` should be used in Oracle to specify a schema where the user has write priviliges for storing temporary tables.
+	* ```oracleTempSchema``` should be used in Oracle to specify a schema where the user has write privileges for storing temporary tables.

 4. You can view the results using a Shiny app: